panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 >"Nuclear posture is the incorporation of some number and type of nuclear warheads and delivery vehicles, the state's overall military structure, the rules and procedures governing how those weapons are deployed, when and under what conditions they might be used, against what targets, and who has the authority to make those decisions.
 Nuclear posture is best thought of as the operational, rather than the declaratory, nuclear doctrine of a country; while the two can overlap, it is the operational doctrine that generates deterrent power against an opponent."

-\- *Vipin Narang Nuclear Strategy in the Modern Era*
+\- *Vipin Narang, Nuclear Strategy in the Modern Era*

 That's a lot of jargon right out of the gate, let's try and reduce this very technical definition to its core components.